-- The integrity of DICOM image headers should be reviewed and confirmed for DICOM standard compliance, - regulatory compliance (including privacy protection, such as may be required by such rules as the HIPAA - Privacy Rule if applicable), protocol compliance, sufficiency for the intended analysis (e.g., to compute SUV) - and consistency with source data such as CRFs.
-In some cases, internal references such as the liver can be - used for quality control to confirm acceptable ranges of SUVs.
+The integrity of DICOM image headers should be reviewed and confirmed for DICOM standard conformance, regulatory conformance (including privacy protection, such as may be required by such rules as the HIPAA Privacy Rule if applicable), protocol conformance, sufficiency for the intended analysis (e.g., to compute SUV) and consistency with source data such as CRFs.
+In some cases, internal references such as the liver can be used for quality control to confirm acceptable ranges of SUVs.